 After Greek and Icelandic, is French the next trendy yogurt?

-This Thursday, Feb.
-23, 2017, file photo shows Yoplait Greek yogurt on display at a supermarket in Port Chester, N.Y.
 There's Greek yogurt, Icelandic yogurt and Australian yogurt.
-Now, the U.S. maker of Yoplait says it want to bring even more culture to the dairy case.
+Now, the U.S. maker of Yoplait is hoping to revive its declining sales by marketing yet another culture in the yogurt section.

 Comments